Security management in local sessions

-TapNLink must be protected from two main risks; Takeover and Eavesdropping:
+TapNLink must be protected from two main risks:

-UHF radio protocols (Wi-Fi, BLE, …) present the (dis)advantage of having a long range that could be several hundred meters.
+UHF Radio protocols (WiFi, BLE, …) present the (dis)advantage of having a long range (more than several hundred meters).
 A hacker « hidden behind the wall » could connect his mobile as easily as someone located near to the system.
 TapNLink provides two types of defense against this hacker:

 - For NFC, this risk is minimum due to its very short range.

-- For BLE or Wi-Fi, it is very easy to hear communications.
-The risk of spying on monitoring applications is not normally critical: the hacker may discover the temperature of the system, which is probably not very secret.
-However, if the attacker captures the login and password the risk becomes be much higher.
+- BLE and WiFi communication is very easy to read.
+The risk of spying on monitoring applications is not normally critical: the hacker may discover the temperature of the system, which is probably not secret.
+However, if the attacker captures the login and password the risk becomes much higher.

 - The key generation uses classic industry mechanisms to ensure that the « Man In The Middle » cannot discover the key, even if he records the whole exchange.

-Security is often a compromise between comfort and risk, depending on the context.
-Security constraints could be inconvenient:
+Security is often a compromise between comfort and risk, and may be inconvenient

 - Users/supervisors must manage and store their login/password information.

-- Encryption means calculation which could increase connection and communication duration.
+- Encryption means calculations which increase connection and communication duration.

-- The administrator profile has all possible rights, including the right to replace the whole configuration file.
+- Administrator has all possible rights, including the right to replace the whole configuration file.

-- The login/password information of all users (except administrator).
+- Login/password information of all users (except administrators).

-- The anonymous profile has the minimum rights and does not require any login/password.
+- Anonymous has the minimum rights and does not require any login/password.
 It is the default profile after connection and allows all users (even the administrator) to login just after connecting.
-Note that the permissions assigned to anonymous are automatically applicable to all other profiles without restriction.
+The permissions assigned to anonymous are automatically applicable to all other profiles.

-- Communicate thru a serial port (for non-variable modes).
+- Communicate thru a serial port (for non-variable protocols).

-- Run advanced features such as modifying security settings, transferring datalogging information, …
+- Run advanced features such as modifying security settings, transferring data-logging information, and others.

 User / Profile relationship: